 In 1953, Percy Julian established the Julian Laboratories, which produced steroid-containing compounds.
 He subsequently hired many African American scientists who shared his interest in a career in the scientific field.
 In 1961, he sold Julian Laboratories for two million dollars.

 Over the course of his career, Dr. Percy Julian had over 100 peer-reviewed publications and 115 research patents.
 In 1973 he was elected into the National Academy of Sciences.
-Percy Julian died of liver cancer in 1975.
+Julian was also a member of Sigma Pi Phi fraternity.
+Percy Julian died of liver cancer at his home in Waukegan, Illinois on April 19, 1975.
+He was 76.